MillerLabFTW/OpenSLS/README.md

 3. R3, designed by Ian Kinstlinger, Anderson Ta, and David Yalacki: This is an all-acrylic build designed for low cost and simplicity.
 Larger powder ducts facilitate powder collection and the overall form factor is a bit smaller.
 Note that this build will not be compatible with any powder pre-heating, but it's been working great for our purposes.
 Distributor is a steel 8mm rod mounted on a pair of 608 bearings.
 A [DC Motor](http://www.amazon.com/Science-Wiz-Motors-Working-Voltage/dp/B000BRUHW8/ref=sr_1_2?ie=UTF8&qid=1455162773&sr=8-2&keywords=dc+motor) spins the rod to give you a rotating distributor and the whole thing is mounted on springs to adjust height.

 ###Links
--[PLOS ONE OpenSLS paper] (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147399).
+- [PLOS ONE OpenSLS paper] (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147399).
--[RepRap OpenSLS wiki page] (http://reprap.org/wiki/OpenSLS): Documentation of early OpenSLS builds including video
+- [RepRap OpenSLS wiki page] (http://reprap.org/wiki/OpenSLS): Documentation of early OpenSLS builds including video